The Hinesburg Record Weekly News

 Kinney Drugs said it will follow the state’s recommendations and is setting up appointments now.
 Click here for story and links to sign up.

 Welcome to all our new subscribers to The Record Online site and The Weekly newsletter, which goes out Mondays at 6 a.m.
-If you haven’t yet subscribed (and tell your friends about it, too!) subscribe now with button below.
+If you haven’t yet subscribed click button below.
 (We admit subscribing is a little clunky — on the form type your email and on the next screen whatever name you wish to use, save and skip the rest and you’ll be all set.
 OR, email editor@hinesburgrecord.org and we’ll sign you up.)

 The October print edition comes out September 25 with important news about The Record’s future plans.
 All of the print edition content will be available here on that date.